 A layered remote security approach with intrusion detection systems, permission zones, firewalls, and virtual private networks (VPNs) can limit the vulnerabilities created by remote users.
 In general, all files and directories in both on-premise data centers and cloud environments must have strong access controls on a need-to-have basis.

-A lack of cybersecurity knowledge results in insecure practices and human errors, which increase the risk of breaches.
-Employees must be trained about the need for strong passwords, the dangers of shadow IT, and the rules for handling sensitive data.
+A lack of cybersecurity knowledge can result in insecure practices and human errors, which increase the risk of breaches.
+Employees must be trained about the need for strong passwords, the dangers of “shadow IT” (that is, unauthorized hardware or software operating on your network), and the rules for handling sensitive data.
 A strong security culture is also vital to improve awareness of security threats, suspicious activities, and appropriate threat responses.

 Follow secure coding practices